pmlmodelling/nctoolkit/docs/source/interpolation.rst

 How to reuse the weights for regridding
 ---------------------------------------

-**Please note: recycling weights only works in the dev version, and will be included in v0.3.1, which will be released publicly in March 2021**
 Under the hood nctoolkit regrids data by first generating a weights file.
 There are situations where you will want to be able to re-use these weights.
 For example, if you are post-processing a large number of files one after the other.
 To make this easier nctoolkit let's you recycle the regridding info.
 This let's you interpolate